Navigating Today’s Rate Uncertainty with Short-Duration Muni ETFs

 • Ability to navigate interest-rate volatility

-As for the actual direction and size of rate moves—that’s anyone’s guess too.
-We think investors weary of interest-rate volatility should take a look at AB’s Tax-Aware Short Duration ETF (TAFI).
-With its sizable yield and modest duration exposure, investors have access to a portfolio that we believe is positioned to deliver positive returns in most market environments while minimizing losses and providing maximum tax efficiency.
+Investors looking to make that first move out of cash, should take a look at AB’s Tax-Aware Short Duration ETF (TAFI).
+With its yield and modest duration exposure, investors have access to a portfolio that we believe is positioned to deliver positive returns in most market environments while minimizing losses and providing maximum tax efficiency.

 Tapping into today’s higher yields can make a big difference, and we believe that TAFI is up to the task.
-Its yield-to-worst of 3.78% (SEC yield of 3.31%) as of March 31, 2024, is 29 basis points (bps)2 above the 3.49% of the Bloomberg Municipal Bond Index.
-On a tax-equivalent basis, TAFI’s yield-to-worst is a sizable 6.13%.
-What’s more, its duration is only 43% of the broad municipal bond index’s duration.
+Its yield-to-worst of 3.38% (SEC yield of 3.15%) as of August 31, 2024, is above the 3.33% of the Bloomberg Municipal Bond Index, despite having much lower duration.
+On a tax-equivalent basis, TAFI’s yield-to-worst is 5.71%1.
+What’s more, its duration is only 37% of the broad municipal bond index’s duration.

 The performance data quoted represents past performance and is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
 For the current standardized performance and the most recent month-end performance, please visit the Fund’s website.

-For investors looking to “hop” into cash, TAFI’s yield tops most cash-equivalent vehicles, such as money-market funds and T-Bills, on an after-tax basis.
-And it seeks to takes advantage of the strong relative value at the short-term segment of the muni yield curve.
-Essentially, investors can potentially receive an impressive “bang for the buck” through elevated yield and low exposure to interest-rate volatility.
+For investors looking to “hop” into cash, TAFI’s yield tops that of most cash-equivalent vehicles, such as money-market funds and T-bills, on an after-tax basis.
+Essentially, investors can potentially receive an impressive “bang for their buck” through higher yield and low exposure to interest-rate volatility.

 Tax Efficiency and Liquidity?
 Yes.

 Every year, many investors with separately managed accounts (SMAs) must raise money for expenses—including tax payments.
 TAFI’s tax efficiency helps ensure minimal capital gains distributions—in fact, it hasn’t paid any capital gains since its inception.
-And because TAFI is an ETF, investors should see lower transaction costs than those resulting from trading individual muni bonds, while also getting their cash quickly (T+2 settlement).
-That helps make TAFI an effective vehicle for the liquidity sleeve of a diversified SMA portfolio.
+And because TAFI is an ETF, investors should see lower transaction costs than those resulting from trading individual muni bonds, while also getting their cash quickly.
+That helps make TAFI an effective vehicle for liquidity and cash management.
+Investors may choose to pair TAFI with a diversified SMA portfolio as a liquidity sleeve.

-In addition to possessing an elevated yield, we believe investors in TAFI can benefit from a cushion against losses if rates rise.
+We believe investors can benefit from TAFI's strong yield and its cushion against losses if rates rise.
 While this is not our base case expectation, it’s challenging to accurately predict the direction of rates with complete certitude.

-TAFI: An Active Solution in a Passive-Dominated Landscape
+TAFI: Embrace the Power of an Active ETF in a Passive-Dominated Landscape

 Investing in ETFs involves risk and there is no guarantee of principal.